By:

 The Florida Keys are a chain of islands connected by a scenic overseas highway—they’re also home to the only living coral barrier reef in the United States, and are a top-rated destination for snorkeling, diving, and other water activities.

-The coral reefs in the Florida Keys are teeming with beautiful marine life, including tropical fish, sea turtles, rays, and dolphins.
-The shallow waters of the Keys are ideal for snorkeling, and divers can explore deeper waters to witness the beauty of the coral formations and the wide array of marine life.
+The coral reefs in the Florida Keys are filled with beautiful marine life, including tropical fish, sea turtles, rays, and dolphins.
+The shallow waters of the Keys are ideal for snorkeling, and divers can explore deeper waters to see even more.

 Read our guide to snorkeling the Dry Tortugas off of Key West